pkgcore/pychroot/README.rst

 Requirements
 ============

 Python versions 2.7, 3.3, 3.4 are supported.
-Note however, that the library is quite Linux specific mainly due to the use of namespaces which requires kernel support as well.
+Note however, that pychroot is quite Linux specific due to the use of namespaces via the `snakeoil`_ library which also require proper kernel support.

 Issues
 ======